strognoff/eilik-sdk/README.md

 Reusable Python SDK, CLI, packet monitor, and FastAPI controller service for an Eilik robot connected over USB serial.
 It is designed to run in WSL today and move unchanged to a Raspberry Pi later.

+This has nothing to do with Energize Lab, there is no official support.

 Protocol reference: <https://github.com/uDamocles/EilikSerialController>

 ## What This Implements